openebs-archive/openebs-docs/docs/localpv.md

 ## Limitations (or Roadmap items ) of OpenEBS Local PVs

-- In OpenEBS 1.0.0-RC1, the data on the disk or host path is not erased when a Local PV is deleted.
-- Size of the LocalPV cannot be increased dynamically.
+- Size of the Local PV cannot be increased dynamically.
 LVM type of functionality inside Local PVs is a potential feature in roadmap.
 - Disk quotas are not enforced by Local PV.
 An underlying disk or hostpath can have more data than requested by a PVC or storage class.
 Enforcing the capacity is a roadmap feature.
+- Enforce capacity and PVC resource quotas on the local disks or host paths.
+- SMART statistics of the managed disks is also a potential feature in roadmap.

 <br>